jacob-carlborg/dstep/README.markdown

 # DStep

-DStep is a tool for translating C and Objective-C headers to D modules.
+DStep is a tool for automatically generating D bindings for C and Objective-C libraries.
+This is implemented by processing C or Objective-C header files and output D modules.
+DStep uses the Clang compiler as a library (libclang) to process the header files.

 ## Download